badjeff/zmk-behavior-battery-percentage-printer/README.md

-# ZMK Batter Percentage Printer Behavior
+# ZMK Battery Percentage Printer Behavior

 This is a modified version of [alan0ford's behavior_battery_printer.c](https://github.com/alan0ford/zmk-lplancks/blob/GHPilotBatt/boards/shields/lplancks/behavior_battery_printer.c).
 Changes has been added to make the behavior awaring of peripheral id.